flame-engine/flame/doc/flame/collision_detection.md

 - `maxLevels`: - maximum nesting levels inside quadrant/ Default to 10

-If you use the quad tree system, you can make algorithm even more efficient by implementing the `broadPhaseCheck` function of the `CollisionCallbacks` mixin in your components.
+If you use the quad tree system, you can make algorithm even more efficient by implementing the `onComponentTypeCheck` function of the `CollisionCallbacks` mixin in your components.
 It is useful if you need to prevent collision of items of different types.
 The result of the calculation is cached so you should not check any dynamical parameters here, the function is intended to be used as a pure type checker: